Lwethu23-cell/hackbio-cancer-internship/Drug Development Stage 4.md

 and 0.82 for unknown cell lines.

 **CONCLUSION:**

-[The model\'s performance is poor in predicting IC50 values, with high error values and weak correlations.
-Menden et al.\'s model, using neural networks and random forests, performed significantly better, showing higher predictive power, strong correlations, lower errors, and better fit, as indicated by a high R².When compared to the findings in Menden et al., our model\'s predictive performance is noticeably worse, indicating that the model, features, or data size selection may be improved.]{.mark}
+The model's performance is poor in predicting IC50 values, with high error values and weak correlations.
+Menden et al.'s model, using neural networks and random forests, performed significantly better, showing higher predictive power, strong correlations, lower errors, and better fit, as indicated by a high R².When compared to the findings in Menden et al., our model's predictive performance is noticeably worse, indicating that the model, features, or data size selection may be improved.

 **REFERENCE LIST:**